Specific Issues that may have a negative effect on our mental health.

 |

 If you are concerned about self-harming or want to talk about it remember your guidance teacher is always available for you, and if you are an adult please reach out also.
-Staff are here to support.
-Other support systems are MeeTwo app that allows you to talk anonymously about difficult things with other people of a similar age or experience.
+Also it is important to seek medical advice, such as the school nurse, if your injuries are severe or look infected.
+Other support systems are Tellmi app that allows you to talk anonymously about difficult things with other people of a similar age or experience.
 You can get help with your problems or use your experiences to help others.
 The app is a safe space where all posts and replies are checked before going live so there is no harassment, bullying or grooming.

 Another great app you could download is Calm Harm |